Task 3 Data

 - <SCENE_ID>_reference.wav - the signal to be used as the reference for HASPI evaluation.

 The reference signal is an anechoic version of the target that is to be used as the standard reference for HASPI evaluation.
-Note, this signal is an appropriately delayed version of the target signal but it has not been corrected for the HRTF of the listener.
+It has been generated by swapping the measured echoic ambisonic impulse response, for an anechoic equivalent.
+It will share the delay and rotation characteristics of the echoic reference.
+It uses the HRTFs of the front microphone pair.

 The head rotation signal indicates the precise azimuthal angle of the head at each sample.
 It is stored as a floating point wav file with values between -1 and +1 where the range maps linearly from -180 degrees to +180 degrees.
 You are free to use this signal in your hearing aid algorithm, but if you do so we would also ask that you evaluate an equivalent version of the system that does not use it (i.e., an ablation study), so that the benefit of known head motion can be measured.